20 iconic cocooning armchairs, from egg chairs to bubble seats, pod lounges and beyond…

 “Quiet Luxury” Interiors: the art of silence and materiality

-The new language of contemporary refinement The philosophy of discreet luxury Among the current trends in luxury and high-end interior decoration, Quiet Luxury doesn’t show off: it’s experienced.
+The philosophy of discreet luxury Among the current trends in luxury and high-end interior decoration, Quiet Luxury doesn’t show off: it’s experienced.
 It reveals itself in the density of washed linen, the feel of solid wood, the perfection of invisible joinery.
-Its roots delve into a culture of measure…
+Its roots delve into a culture of measure and long-term thinking: old houses, inherited…

 Atollo by Vico Magistretti : the story behind the lamp